-Rock climbing on Sugarloaf Mountain
+Girl climbing on Sugarloaf Mountain in Rio de Janeiro, route Italianos

 Raising almost 400 meters above the sea, the Sugarloaf Mountain has dozens of climbing routes across all levels of difficulty.
 Its central location with sweeping views of the city and its beaches make climbing Sugarloaf the classic Rio de Janeiro rock climbing experience.
 Among Sugarloaf's routes are some of the best-known and most historic climbs in all of Brazil